 “Here I raise my Ebenezer; hither by thy help I’m come; and I hope, by thy good pleasure, safely to arrive at home.
 Jesus sought me when a stranger, wandering from the fold of God; he, to rescue me from danger, interposed his precious blood.”

-She joined me, as I finished.
+She joined me in this lovely hymn, as I finished.
 I began to cry.

 “Doc, that song.
-That song is the song that was being sung at our co-op at the very moment my grandmother went to heaven.
+That song is the exact song that was being sung at our co-op at the very moment my grandmother went to heaven.
 At her funeral, I read out loud the words of that song.
 Oh, Doc.”
 She hugged me tightly as my tears wet her shoulder.
-“Jesus told me that my grandma would be in the heaven praying for me as I finished these last three assignments.”
+“Jesus told me that my grandma would be in heaven praying for me as I finished these last three assignments.”

-As we walked together over to her car, I explained to her that I had almost gone to SC State campus for the prayer assignment, because I was so drawn there.
-She came to a sudden stop and turned to face me with the light of the lamppost nearby illuminating her glistening dark, solemn eyes.
+As we walked together over to her car, I explained to her that I had almost gone to SC State campus for the prayer assignment, because I was so drawn to it.
+She came to a sudden stop and turned to face me; the light of the lamppost nearby illuminated her dark, solemn, glistening eyes.

-“Would you like to see why you were drawn to the location?” she asked in almost a whisper.
+“Would you like to see why you were drawn to that location?” she asked in almost a whisper.

 “I’d love too.”